jprofeta/pixelkey/docs/error_codes.md

 # Error Codes

 The following error codes may be returned by the PixelKey.
+For a full list of allocated error codes see the `pixelkey_error_t` enum in the [PixelKey documentation](https://jprofeta.github.io/pixelkey/group__pixelkey.html).

 | Value | Description |
 | :---: | :---------- |